 |9th||+4||+4||+3||+4||Shmace Suits, Bonus feat||+3|

 |10th||+5||+4||+3||+4||Watch Your Step 3,||+4|

 A Prospector picks up stray and obscure facts during their adventures.
 At 1st level, they may make a special Alien lore check with a bonus equal to their total class level + Intelligence modifier to see whether or not they knows some relevant knowledge about notable people, species specific technology, or noteworthy places.
 If the Prospector has 5 or more ranks in Knowledge (history), they gain a +2 bonus on this check.
-They may take 10 but cannot take 20 on this check.

 |DC||Type of Knowledge||Examples|